Asha-Empire/Game-Story/README.md

 ## Path to the Asha Empire

-#### 2029...
+#### 2031...

-In 2029, the first moon outpost or **Luna Base** was established.
+In 2031, the first moon outpost or **Luna Base** was established.
 Different companies from the UK, EU, USA and China started mining on the Moon.

 #### 2036...

 The first **Fusion Reactor** started to be built on Moon to use the **H<sub>3</sub>** resources found on the moon.

 Humanity established its first colony on **Mars** in 2036.
 For the first time outside of Earth, they truly settled another planet.
 Hundreds of scientists from different branches went to Mars to research and work.
 Despite the presence of fossils and life remains from millions of years ago on Mars, unfortunately, despite all the research, even single-celled life has not been found.

+#### 2039...

+The Global Space Alliance (GSA) was formally established by the UK, EU, USA, Japan, Mexico, India, Russia, Brazil, and China.
+This coalition aimed to unify resources, share technological advancements, and ensure peaceful collaboration in space exploration and colonization efforts.

 #### 2041...